-This finding was one of the few recommendations that applicable to all placements.
-Otherwise, it was concluded that there could not be a 'one size fits all' approach to placements, and that different employers and different graduates and undergraduates would have different aims for the placement, and as long as the aims of the individual employer and person on placement coincided, or at least one of the parties gained benefit without it being to the detriment of the others, the placement could be considered to have fulfilled a useful purpose.
+This finding was one of the few recommendations that was applicable to all placements.
+Aside from this, it was felt that there could not be a 'one size fits all' approach to placements, and that different employers and different graduates and undergraduates would have different aims for the placement, and as long as the aims of the individual employer and person on placement coincided, then the placement could be considered as success.
 In this respect, a year-long paid graduate placement which involved a high degree of responsibility, and a two-week undergraduate placement that was primarily focussed on work-shadowing could be equally successful if they both met the needs and expectations of those concerned.
-There is clear evidence, however, that there are amore and less useful ways of using resources to address the objectives of all concerned.

 For funders, the key finding was that placements, and in particular placements that focus on groups that are difficult to engage, such as SMEs and graduates who have experienced difficulty finding employment, are time consuming and real gains cannot be achieved without adequate funding.
 The process of deriving benefits for the region, as well as the employers and HEIs involved, requires a sustained commitment.
 The networks established between HEIs and local employers through programmes like G4B require maintenance, which cannot be achieved when the networks are disrupted due to changes in staff or funding procedures.
-Recommendations focussed on the need for planning and negotiating before the placement started to ensure that all concerned derived the maximum benefit, and careful consideration of the aims of the employers, graduates and undergraduates and HEIs could result in a placement experience that was felt to make an identifiable contribution to the long-term development of all concerned.